|

 for this event.

-The process for getting a film into the salon is simple:
+The process for getting a film into the salon is simple: Step 1: Get rejected by the Atlantic Film Festival.

 Step 2: Submit your rejection letter and an application to the Salon des Refusés Atlantique.